Abdulrahman Obaid Al-Youbi: Biography

-Al-Youbi received his Bachelor’s and Master’s degree in Chemistry from King Abdulaziz University.
-He attended the University of Essex on a scholarship, where he received his PhD in Physical Chemistry in 1986.
+Al-Youbi received his bachelor’s and master’s degree in chemistry from King Abdulaziz University.
+He attended the University of Essex on a scholarship, where he received his PhD in physical chemistry in 1986.

-Before being appointed as President of King Abdulaziz University in 2016, he served as Vice President.
-He was a consultant at the Ministry of Higher Education, and was Dean and Vice-dean of the Faculty of Science, King Abdulaziz University.
+Before being appointed as president of King Abdulaziz University in 2016, he served as vice president.
+He was a consultant at the Ministry of Higher Education, and was dean and vice-dean of the faculty of science, at King Abdulaziz University.